-- 1) Supports the development of, provides funding for, and authorizes and/or facilitates the expanded use of, water recycling, potable reuse, conservation, water use efficiency, groundwater recovery and recharge, storage, brackish and ocean water desalination and surface water development projects where the beneficiaries of the project pay for the portions of the project not funded by state or federal funds.
-(Board) - 2) Recognizes that recycled water for both potable and non-potable reuse is a valuable resource that should be evaluated for economic justification, permitted and managed as such-promoted and encouraged, while considering total cost elements, and regulated and permitted in a manner which promotes greater reuse throughout the county and state.
-(Melded) - 3) Reduces and/or streamlines regulatory burdens on water recycling projects and brackish and ocean water desalination augmented or alternative water supply projects, and provides protections for the use of these supplies during water supply shortages, through exemptions or by exempting them from provisions of credit during state mandated reductions.
-(Staff) - 4) Supports ecosystem restoration, increased stormwater capture and sediment management activities that are cost-effective and enhance the quality or reliability of water supplies important to Orange County.
-(Board)
+- 1) Supports the development of, provides funding for, and authorizes and/or facilitates the expanded use of, cost effective, water recycling, potable reuse, conservation, water use efficiency, groundwater recovery and recharge, storage, brackish and ocean water desalination and surface water development projects where water supply is improved and the beneficiaries of the project pay for the portions of the project not funded by state or federal funds.
+(IRWD) - 2) Recognizes that recycled water for both potable and non-potable reuse is a valuable resource that should be promoted and encouraged, while considering total cost elements, and regulated and permitted in a manner which promotes greater reuse throughout the county and state. - 3) Reduces and/or streamlines regulatory burdens on augmented or alternative water supply projects, and provides protections for the use of these supplies during water supply shortages, through exemptions or provisions of credit during state mandated reductions. - 4) Supports ecosystem restoration, increased stormwater capture where the capture avoids impact to others, and sediment management activities that are cost-effective and enhance the quality or reliability of water supplies.
+(IRWD) - 5) Authorizes, promotes, and/or provides incentives for indirect and direct potable reuse projects and provides protections for the use of local supply projects during water shortages by exempting them from state mandated reductions.

-- 5) Authorizes, promotes, and/or provides incentives for indirect and direct potable reuse projects and provides protections for the use of local supply projects during water shortages by exempting them from state mandated reductions. - 6) Recognizes that the reliability and high quality of supplies to the end user is the primary goal of water suppliers.
-(IRWD) - 7) Ensures that Keeps decision-making, with regard to stormwater management and recapture, is kept at the local or regional level. through local water agencies, stormwater districts, cities, counties, and regional water management groups.
-(Staff) - 8) Recognizes that stormwater management and recapture are as important tools in a diversified water portfolio that can help to achieve improved water quality in local surface and groundwater supplies, and can augment surface and groundwater supplies for local water agencies.
-(Melded) - 9) Reduces or removes regulatory hurdles that hinder the use of stormwater-augmented or alternative water supplies.
-(Staff) - 10) Provides incentives for the local or regional use of stormwater management and recapture augmented or alternative water supplies.
-(Staff) - 11) Support changes that allow local water agencies to request and require federal agencies to evaluate the reoperation the evaluation of reservoirs to provide an enhancement in water supplies.
-(Staff) - 12) Support changes in the Water Reform and Development Act (WRDA) to include the inclusion of environmental infrastructure projects as projects the Army Corps of Engineers must consider in its Report to Congress.
-(Melded) - 13) Allows Investor Owned Utilities to invest in redundancy and reliability projects.
+- 6) Recognizes that the reliability and high quality of supplies to the end user is the primary goal of water suppliers. - 7) Keeps decision-making, with regard to stormwater management and recapture, at the local or regional level. - 8) Recognizes stormwater management and recapture as important tools in a diversified water portfolio that can help to achieve improved water quality in local surface and groundwater supplies, and can augment surface and groundwater supplies. - 9) Reduces or removes regulatory hurdles that hinder the use of augmented or alternative water supplies. - 10) Provides incentives for local or regional use of augmented or alternative water supplies. - 11) Support the evaluation of reservoirs to provide an enhancement in water supplies. - 12) Support the inclusion of environmental infrastructure projects the Army Corps of Engineers must consider in its Report to Congress. - 13) Allows Investor Owned Utilities to invest in redundancy and reliability projects.

-- 1) Restricts a local governmental agency's ability to develop their local resources in a manner that is cost-effective, environmentally sensitive, and protective of public health. - 2) Imposes barriers or increases costs to the safe application of recycled water and continues to define recycled water as a waste or resource of lesser value than traditionally defined potable water.
-(Melded) - 3) Would make urban water supplies less reliable, or would substantially increase the cost of imported water without also improving the reliability and/ or quality of such water. - 4) Restricts or limits a local governmental agency's ability to establish local priorities for water resources planning decisions.

-- 5) Reduces a local agency's ability to-fully benefit from local investments in drought-proof or emergency water supplies during water shortages.
-(Staff) - 6) Would impose conservation mandates that do not account for the unique local watersupply circumstances of each water district.
-(Moved from Imported Water Supply)
+- 1) Restricts a local governmental agency's ability to develop their local resources in a manner that is cost-effective, environmentally sensitive, and protective of public health. - 2) Imposes barriers or increases costs to the safe application of recycled water and continues to define recycled water as a waste or resource of lesser value than traditionally defined potable water. - 3) Would make urban water supplies less reliable, or would substantially increase the cost of imported water without also improving the reliability and/ or quality of such water. - 4) Restricts or limits a local governmental agency's ability to establish local priorities for water resources planning decisions. - 5) Reduces a local agency's ability to benefit from local investments in drought-proof or emergency water supplies during water shortages. - 6) Would impose conservation mandates that do not account for the unique local watersupply circumstances of each water district.